S-a-a-h/hangman733/README.md

 #### Usage Instructions
 ---
-This game can be played directly via your system's CLI after installation.
+This game can be played directly via your system's CLI after installation by running the python file (currently in the making).

 #### File Structure
 ---